MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcore/packages/uxcore/dialog-api.md

 Place a `DialogPool` somewhere in your scene or UI hierarchy.
 If desired, you can manage your own global `DialogPool` reference with a singleton, manager or other pattern.
 MRTK itself doesn't exert an opinion on how you maintain a global `DialogPool` reference, but the component must be in your scene somewhere so that the referenced dialog view prefab is included in your build.

-`DialogPool` will automatically set its prefab reference to the standard UX Components `CanvasDialog.prefab`, if the package is installed.
+`DialogPool` will automatically set its prefab reference to the standard UX Components `CanvasDialog.prefab` if the package is installed.
 For more information on the UX Components standard `CanvasDialog.prefab`, [see the documentation here.](../../../mrtk3-uxcomponents/packages/uxcomponents/dialog.md)

 Once you've obtained your `DialogPool` reference, you can use a fluent-style builder API to configure and show your dialog.